jm4157/murdergames/readme.md

 >
 >	'teamalive:3' 'teamalive:<3' 'teamalive:>3'
 >
->		> this many in the team must be dead
+>		> this many in the team must be alive
 >
 >	'teamdeaths:3' 'teamdeaths:<3' 'teamdeaths:>3'
 >